 - Gestational: A Form of diabetes that occurs during pregnancy and can disappear after birth.
 Hormones produced during pregnancy can block a woman’s production of insulin, affecting 12 – 14% of all pregnant women.
-Chances of developing this type of diabetes are higher if it runs in the family, or if a woman is over the age of 40 or has a higher than normal weight.
+Chances of developing this type of diabetes are higher if it runs in the family.
+Also, it’s more common if you’re a woman over the age of 40, or have a higher than normal weight.

-Type 2 is our focus here, as it affects the majority of Australian cases with the risk higher for ageing Australians.
-Luckily, the risk of type 2 diabetes can be reduced with a number of lifestyle modifications.
-To avoid the unwelcome disease and all of its symptoms, including weight gain, lack of energy, headaches, dizziness, slow healing wounds, mood swings and more, the following lifestyle changes can help reduce your risk.
+Type 2 is our focus here, as it affects the majority of Australian cases, especially ageing Australians.
+The symptoms include weight gain, lack of energy, headaches, dizziness, slow healing wounds, mood swings and more.
+Luckily, the risk of type 2 diabetes is reduced with a number of lifestyle modifications.
+To avoid the unwelcome disease and all of its symptoms, the following lifestyle changes can help reduce your risk.

 Regular exercise, even if it’s just a daily walk can help you maintain a healthy weight, reduce blood glucose levels, reduce high blood pressure and even high cholesterol.
-All of these factors when at the correct levels will aid your body in the production of insulin and ensure high glucose levels do not become a common occurrence.
+All of these factors will aid your body in the production of insulin.
+This will ensure that high glucose levels don’t become a common occurrence.

 High levels of alcohol intake are known to lead to weight gain, and an increase in blood pressure.
 This doesn’t mean you have to give up drinking alcohol but rather that it should be drunk in moderation.
-You can still have your daily glass of wine or or weekly beer or two, but excessive alcohol intake should be a thing of the past.
+You can still have your daily glass of wine or a weekly beer or two.
+But excessive alcohol intake should be a thing of the past.
 The Better Health Channel recommends two standard drinks a day for men and one for women.

 As we age it’s vital to have regular check-ups with the doctor to ensure good health.
 Make sure you include blood glucose, blood pressure and cholesterol level checks as part of these appointments.
 You can even take an online risk assessment to find out whether or not you should see a registered medical practitioner about your potential risk.

 Whether the risk runs in your family or not, type 2 diabetes can affect you due to a number of lifestyle choices.
-Luckily, there are a number of ways to reduce your risk, or even prevent yourself from getting diabetes all together.
-From reducing your intake of processed food, ensuring moderate exercise and limiting your alcohol intake, to regular medical check ups, you can ensure that this rapidly growing disease does not affect you.
+Luckily, there are a number of ways to reduce your risk, or even prevent yourself from getting diabetes altogether.
+From reducing your intake of processed food, ensuring moderate exercise and limiting your alcohol intake, to regular medical check-ups, you can ensure that this rapidly growing disease does not affect you.